Lernstick/glados/howtos/ticket-states.md

 ### The open state

-This incicates that a ticket has not been used until now.
-It's an exam ready to be started.
-Newly created ticket are usually in the open state.
+This incicates that a ticket has not been used and there was no activity until now.
+It is an exam ready to be started.
+Newly created tickets are usually in the open state.

 ### The running state